 In GBIF, Orthoptera occurrence records with associated audio derive mainly from the Zoological Research Museum Alexander König—in particular DORSA (Digitized Orthoptera Specimens Access)—but also the Borror Lab of Bioacoustics (BLB) at Ohio State University.
 While Orthoptera records with sound are scarce compared to vertebrates, the number of available records has increased by more than 50 per cent since the publication of the article.

 The author points to passive acoustic monitoring as a potential means of increasing sound data available, but this will require a data warehouse for bioacoustic data.
-Automatic classication and identification of records necessitates novel acoustic profiling algorithms, however, relying on existing methods already employed in e.g. human speech recognition may be the way forward.
+Automatic classification and identification of records may necessitate novel acoustic profiling algorithms, or existing methods already employed in human speech recognition may be the way forward.